fe-data/fe-docs/docs/usage/personalise.rst

           :target: ../_static/images/usage/Event-tickets-layout.png
           :alt: PDF eticket layout

-Checking the :guilabel:`Default layout` checkbox will cause the default QR code info block to be printed in the eTicket PDF.
+Checking the :guilabel:`Default layout` checkbox causes the default QR-code info block to be printed in the eTicket PDF.

-If you deselect it, tap on the :guilabel:`Layout fields` and select up to 6 fields you want to print on the PDF of the eTicket.
+If you deselect it, tap :guilabel:`Layout fields` and choose up to 6 fields you want to print on the eticket PDF.
-The order in which they are selected is also the order in which they are printed.
+The order in which you select them determines the order in which they appear on the PDF.
+Just as with the :guilabel:`Fields for personalisation`, you may need to open and close the dialog multiple times to set the correct order.

 Use personalisation
 -------------------